mernaAlghannam/se-bch-als-resource-app/code/src/Docs.md

                 * This function fetches data from the API based on the input `clickedChoice` object and processes the data to return the required information about the next question, its choices, and any solution associated with the input choice.

                 * If the input choice does not have a next question or solution, the function returns an empty question, an empty array of choices, and a boolean value set to false.

+    * pages/_app.tsx
+        * App(props: AppProps)
+            * This is the main wrapper component for the Next.js application.
+It includes the Head component for metadata, MantineProvider for global styles and theme overrides, Nav component for navigation, and FooterLinks component for the footer.
+    * pages/_document.tsx
+        * _Document extends Document
+            * This custom Document component is used to augment the default Next.js HTML structure.
+It includes the Head, Main, and NextScript components.
+    * pages/account.tsx
+        * AccountPage()
+            * This is the AccountPage component that renders the "Save Page" text.
+    * pages/communication.tsx
+        * CommunicationPage()
+            * This is the CommunicationPage component that includes the Nav, Title, and FooterLinks components.
+The Title component renders the title "Communication" along with a related image.
+    * pages/final.tsx
+        * FinalPage()
+            * This is the FinalPage component that includes the Nav, Resources, and FooterLinks components.
+The Resources component renders a list of resource links based on the `dummyResourceLinks` data.
+    * pages/index.tsx
+        * Home()
+            * This is the Home component that renders the QuestionairePage.
+    * pages/QuestionaireBodyContentPages.tsx
+        * QuestionaireBodyContent()
+            * This component handles the questionnaire logic, rendering a series of questions and choices.
+It also handles navigation between questions and displaying the solution page when a solution is reached.
+    * pages/SolutionPages.tsx
+        * SolutionPages({solution, hasSolution}: SolutionContentProps)
+            * This component renders the content of a solution page, which includes the solution title, page content, resources, and handouts or testimonials.
+It fetches and displays content based on the solution ID.
+    * pages/QuestionairePage.tsx
+        * QuestionairePage()
+            * This is the QuestionairePage component that wraps and renders the QuestionaireBodyContent component.